hyprwm/hyprland-wiki/pages/Hypr Ecosystem/hyprpaper.md

 title: hyprpaper
 ---

-hyprpaper is a fast, IPC-controlled wallpaper utility for Hyprland.
+hyprpaper is a fast IPC-controlled wallpaper utility for Hyprland.

 ## Configuration